christophhagen/HealthKitExtensions/Readme.md

     read: SkippedHeartbeat.self, SleepChanges.self)
 ```

-It's also possible to pass a `Set` of types instead of variadic arguments.
+It's also possible to pass an array of types instead of variadic arguments.

 ### Saving to the health store